The neighbourhood warden service aims to increase community confidence, create a better environment and improve residents' quality of life.

 Our highly visible presence helps stop some lower level crime happening in the first place.
 We report environmental and estate management problems and can issue fixed penalty notices.

-We work closely with the Neighbourhood Response Teams in our areas to ensure that environmental problems are dealt with quickly and effectively.
+We work closely with the Ward Teams in our areas to ensure that environmental problems are dealt with quickly and effectively.

 We have close links with the local police officers in each neighbourhood and where appropriate share intelligence.
 Working in and with the community, to make the area a safer and cleaner place for you to live, work and visit.